Connorppeach/ScoutingApp2024/README.md

 ## TODO

-- Clean up code
+- ~~Clean up code~~
+- ~~Get rid of "frc" in team names~~
 - Add "sort" button in file send
+- Format team page better
+- Add an 'Event' Page, to view all the data about a single event
+- Make a tool to convert data to new format
   - Make previously sent file indicators
 - Practice mode
+- make not use socket-io
-- Fix persistant scouting data issue
+- ~~Fix persistant scouting data issue~~
 - Add data version (maybe?)

 - ~~Write scouting / pit scouting frontend~~